EDiRobotics/GR1-Training/README.md

 ```
 accelerate launch evaluate_calvin.py
 ```
 It will run N simulations in parallel on N GPUs (depending on what you set in `accelerate config`).
+If you choose to record the evaluation video, the videos will be saved in `eval_<GPU id>` folder under the `save_path` you specify.

 ## Training